Luxury Southeast Asia tour to Vietnam, Cambodia, Laos, Thailand & Myanmar.

 Free morning to relax.
 Fly to Mandalay in late afternoon.

 Mandalay is the second largest city and the last royal capital of Burma.
 Located 716 km north of Yangon on the east bank of the Irrawaddy River, the city has a population of 1.3 million and is the economic hub of Upper Burma.
+During the Second World War, Mandalay suffered massive damages by Japanese air raids.
+On April 3, 1942, Japanese bombers dropped incendiary bombs on the city, creating a huge firestorm and resulting in the death of about 2,000 civilians.

 Day 30/Fri: Mandalay – Pyin Oo Lwin – Mandalay (B/L)